rhuan-sampaio/landing-page/readme.md

 ﻿# Landing Page

 Status: Complete ✅ <br>
-This repository is study project, to test skills around some front-end technologies.
+This repository is a study project, to test skills around some front-end technologies.

 ## Technologies